Rakshit Shetty And Rashmika Mandanna To Come Face-To-Face For The First Time Since Their Break-up!

 Here's What Is Bringing Them Together!

 The former lovers are all set to come face-to-face on the silver screen.
-Raskhit Shetty's much-awaited film Avane Srimannaraya is scheduled to release on December 27.
+Rakshit Shetty's much-awaited film Avane Srimannaraya is scheduled to release on December 27.
 According to sources, Rashmika Mandanna's latest Kannada film Pogaru is also hitting theatres on the same day!

 Rashmika In Pogaru

 After Yajamana, Rashmika will be playing the lead in Pogaru, opposite Dhruva Sarja.
-The director Nanda Kishore, who was recently present on a chat show, revealed that he and his team are planning on releasing Pogaru on December 27, the same day as Avane Srimannarayana.
+Director Nanda Kishore, who was recently present on a chat show, revealed that he and his team are planning on releasing Pogaru on December 27, the same day as Avane Srimannarayana.

 Another Star War?